markcwy/gentype/README.md

 endShape();
 ```

-Let's see what we've got:
+Let's see what we've got so far:

 ```js
 float rad = 100;